vircadia/vircadia-docs-sphinx/docs/source/create/avatars/custom-animations.rst

 Customize Avatar Animations
 #####################################

-Your avatar can express custom animations such as dancing, juggling, or waving.
-You can do this by replacing or overriding the standard animations.
-All avatars in High Fidelity use the built in standard set of animations by default.
-These animations are generic and do not change based on your avatar.
+You can express yourself by overriding High Fidelity's standard set of animations with your own custom animations such as dancing, juggling, or waving.
+Any custom animations you set up will be independent to each avatar you own and wear.

-.. note:: We often update our process to import custom animations for avatars, to make it more user friendly.
-Keep this in mind before customizing your avatar's animations.
+.. note:: We often update our process for importing custom animations to make it more user friendly.
+As you develop custom animations, keep in mind that you may need to modify them in the future as our custom animation support continues to improve.

 .. contents:: On This Page
     :depth: 2